JIA-0302/Analytics/README.md

 # Release Notes
 >  ## v1.0.1 (03/12/2021)
 >   - A script was added to generate datasets.
->   - Performance metrics for various Machine Learning algorithms has been compiled for comparisions.
+>   - Performance metrics for various Machine Learning algorithms have been compiled for comparisons.
 >   - The Machine Learning algorithm was developed to make predictions for a given dataset.
 >
 >  ## v1.0.2 (04/02/2021)
 >  - A Flask Application was created to access the Machine Learning algorithm to make predictions.
->  - MongoDB has been integrated to load the dataset for user.
+>  - MongoDB has been integrated to load the dataset for users.
 >  - Rest API has been developed to allow requesting shift predictions for a given user.
->  - Access token has been added on the API routes to prevent unauthorized access of the resources.
+>  - An access token has been added on the API routes to prevent unauthorized access to the resources.
 >
 > ## v.1.0.3 (04/23/2021)
 >   - CI/CD for the application has been configured to automatically deploy new changes on the source code.